Sunday, August 14, 2016

 Filter Changing Tips:

 2. If you find you have difficulty removing the filter housing initially.
 Make sure the incoming water is off.
-Open a nearby faucet to relieve the water pressure, hold the pressure relief valve down, close the outlet valve when the housing is loose and remove the filter housing.
+Open a nearby faucet to relieve the water pressure, hold the pressure relief valve down, close the outlet valve when the housing is loose, and remove the filter housing.

 4. Clean and wipe off the filter housing threads, on the housing and inside the head, at every filter change, and never lubricate the threads.

 6. When tightening the filter housing "never use a filter wrench".
-Hand tighten the housing only to seat the o-ring.
+Hand-tighten the housing only to seat the o-ring.
 Using the wrench will flatten the O-ring causing it to leak and make even harder to get the housing off next time.

 7. When replacing the filter leave the water valve on the outlet side of the filter off.
 Turn the water on slowly to the filter housing while holding down the pressure relief valve to release the air from the filter housing until all air is released then open the incoming water valve all the way.
 If there is no pressure relief button open a laundry tub faucet while turning the water back on to the filter to bleed the air off.

-4" x 10" Big Blue Housing with a red pressure-relief button.
+4" x 10" Big Blue Housing with a red pressure relief button.

 There is also another class of whole house sediment filters commonly known as a Rusco or Blow Down filter.
 These filters have a screen inside to filter sediment, sand, and debris from wells.
-These type of filters can be cleaned by opening a valve at the bottom and "blowing down" the filter periodically.
+These types of water filters can be cleaned by opening a valve at the bottom and "blowing down" the filter periodically.
 Every 2- 3 months normally.
 These filters are a frequent choice for well drillers when sand is a problem coming from a well.

-Rusco blow down filter
+Rusco blow-down filter

 Different filter housings and filter cartridges